telerik/ajax-docs/controls/treelist/functionality/exporting/overview.md

 ## Export in SharePoint webpart

 There is a special flag (**_spFormOnSubmitCalled**) in *SharePoint* that prevents the form to be submitted twice.
 The flag is set when the form is submitted and then cleared when the response is received.
-When using the exporting functionality, this flag won't be cleared because the response is redirected and therefore all furtherpostbacks will be blocked.
+When using the exporting functionality, this flag won't be cleared because the response is redirected and therefore all further postbacks will be blocked.
 [Controls not functional after Export to Excel or Export to PDF of Telerik in Sharepoint Application page](http://www.faisalmb.com/blog/post/2010/01/28/Controls-not-functional-after-Export-to-Excel-or-Export-to-PDF-of-Telerik-in-Sharepoint-Application-page.aspx)

 ## Export in web farm